Jerrycans4/grocery_comparison_app/README.md

-App for comparing prices of products that I usually shop for in the three stores that are near me: Target, Trader Joe's, Fresh Thyme.
+Starter App for comparing prices of groceries in the three stores that are near me: Target, Trader Joe's, Fresh Thyme.

+Practice app for solidifying my JavaScript and get practices with databases.

-firebase.js is safe to be public, all keys are used for front-end.
+-firebase.js is safe to be public, all keys are used for front-end.